Risk of birth defects:

 Why is this medication prescribed?

-Mycophenolate (CellCept) is used with other medications to help prevent transplant organ rejection (attack of the transplanted organ by the immune system of the person receiving the organ) in people who have received kidney, heart, and liver transplants.
-Mycophenolate (Myfortic) is used with other medications to help prevent the body from rejecting kidney transplants.
+Mycophenolate (CellCept) is used with other medications to help prevent transplant organ rejection (attack of the transplanted organ by the immune system of the person receiving the organ) in adults and children 3 months of age and older who have received kidney, heart, or liver transplants.
+Mycophenolate (Myfortic) is used with other medications to help prevent the body from rejecting kidney transplants in adults and children 5 years of age and older.
 Mycophenolate is in a class of medications called immunosuppressive agents.
 It works by weakening the body's immune system so it will not attack and reject the transplanted organ.

 How should this medicine be used?